SquadFM/Squad-Field-Manual/README.md

 - In the beginning of the game ferry a squad to the mid-flag and help them with your supplies to setup a FOB.
 - During a game bring supplies to the front.
 Again, coordinate with other SLs where supplies are needed the most.
 - Always take the initiative and communicate with other SLs/Commander.
 Ask what they need and where they need it.
 But always try keep your Heli safe.
+- Increase your in-game FOV or use TrackIR/Opentrack for additional situational awareness.
 - Flying 101
     - Collector at 45% = hovering
     - Pitch at 12-15% up/down = max speed without losing altitude (if the pitch is at 80-90 degrees the heli will crash)